-Export the source files from the i-Vu® application (page 148) to a zip file so that they can be imported in Field Assistant.
+Export the source files from the i-Vu® application (page 152) to a zip file so that they can be imported in Field Assistant.
 This option exports all source files for all controllers in the system.

-1 Click Click Line Select System Options > General tab > Source Files section and click the Export button.

-2 Save to your desired location.
+- 1 Click . then select System Options > General tab > Source Files section and click the Export button. - 2 Save to your desired location.